 13. I will never be a fully functioning person, not after all that I’ve been through

 Give up the toxic belief that you and your past are one; give up the limiting belief that the story of your past has to be the story of your life.
 Be an alchemist.
 Look for ways to turn your wounds into wisdom and your difficulties into opportunities.
-Make your life story worth telling, and never allow your history keep you from creating your own destiny.

 “It’s being here now that’s important.
 There’s no past and there’s no future.
 Time is a very misleading thing.
 All there is ever is the now.
 We can gain experience from the past, but we can’t relive it, and we can hope for the future, but we don’t know if there is one.” ― George Harrison

 14. I can’t trust anyone, not even myself

 Give up this limiting and toxic belief that you can’t be trusted, that the people around you can’t be trusted, and that life itself can’t be trusted.
 We all make mistakes, none of us is perfect, but that doesn’t mean we can no longer trust in one another.
 That doesn’t mean that you yourself can’t trust yourself and that life itself can’t be trusted.
 Always remember that trust is the glue of life.
 It’s the glue that holds us all together.
 And where there is no trust, there is no life.

 Give up this limiting and toxic belief of you being all alone.
 You are never alone.
 You never were and you never will be.
 In a world full of people, you will never be all alone, unless you choose to think otherwise.